 There are several reasons why an unplugged ceremony may be a good fit for your wedding day.
 For those of you who have not heard of an unplugged ceremony, here is a breakdown.
 There is a movement in action where couples are asking their guests to be fully present with them during their wedding.
 This involves leaving their cell phones and cameras turned off for the duration of the wedding ceremony.
 As a result…

 - Guests will actually listen instead of focusing on their cameras

 - You’ll have more control over what happens to your wedding photos after

 Keep in mind, I do deliver my wedding photos within 1-2 weeks of your event.
 I also include a complimentary downloading link that your can share with any guests or vendors you wish.

 **TIP** Have your officiant make an announcement about the unplugged ceremony before the procession.

 There are so many wedding traditions when it comes to the actual ceremony.
 Exchanging rings is the most common for sure.
 But every culture and religion has its own unique traditions.
 However, when you work with as many diverce cultural weddings as I do, you start to see that we have more in common than differences.

 Your wedding officiant is the most important vendor you will hire for a wedding.
-Without them, its not technically a wedding.
+You’d think I’d say photographer to toot my own horn.
+But without the officiant, it’s not technically a wedding.
 If you’re getting married in a house of worship, the officiant is often provided.

 An officiant of a civil ceremony can be a member of a religious organization but does not have to be.
 He or she is simply the person legally recognized by the state to lead and validate a wedding ceremony.
 Their legal responsibilities are quite straightforward: get ordained, get the bride and groom to exchange I do’s, and file the marriage license.